eerkela/bertrand/docs/source/content/api/resolve_type.rst

 Composite types
 ---------------
-:func:`resolve_type` also supports easy :class:`compositing <CompositeType>` of types.
+:func:`resolve_type` also supports easy :class:`CompositeType` creation.
 This can be done by providing an iterable as input:

 .. doctest::